|Patient Education Center||Español|

 In the very early stages - when it is gingivitis - you may just need a professional cleaning from your dental team.
 They can also give you some great advice and tips on how you can keep your teeth and gums healthy.

-If your gum disease is beyond gingivitis, you may need a special deep cleaning called scaling (SCAY-ling) and root planing (PLAY-ning).
+If your gum disease is beyond gingivitis, the first step in treating gum disease usually involves a special deep cleaning called scaling (SCAY-ling) and root planing (PLAY-ning).
+This treatment may be done over more than one visit, depending on your personal needs.

-During your appointment, your dentist will carefully remove plaque and tartar down to the bottom of each pocket.
-That's the scaling part of the cleaning.
+Scaling: Your dentist or hygienist removes plaque and tartar down to the bottom of each periodontal pocket.

 Sometimes, scaling and root planing isn't enough treatment on its own.
 If pockets do not heal enough after scaling and root planing, gum surgery may be needed.